What we do

 Lucy’s Training

-“So much of my learning has come directly from the plants, animals, the land, and my hands.
+“So much of my learning has come directly from the plants, animals & fungi of this land.
 But they don’t always issue certificates”.

 Allyship

-We support the following organisations and continue to learn how we can leverage our privilege and power to uplift those who are often on the front lines of change.
+We stand in practical solidarity with the below organisations, and many more, and continue to learn how we can leverage our privilege and power to grow webs of kinship with those who are so often on the front lines of change.

 1.png